- 1 broiler/fryer chicken (3 pounds)

 - 1/4 cup chicken broth

 - Increase oven temperature to 400°.
-Bake, uncovered, for 10-15 minutes or until potatoes are tender and a thermometer inserted in chicken reads 180°.
-Remove chicken from oven; tent with foil.
-Let stand 15 minutes before carving.
+Bake, uncovered, for 10-15 minutes or until potatoes are tender and a meat thermometer inserted in the chicken thighs reads 180°.
 Sprinkle with minced parsley.
 Yield: 4 servings.

 Reviews forCountry Roasted Chicken

 "Sliced onion, celery, and three garlic gloves and stuffed 5lb chicken.
 Added ten minutes to each baking time.
 Used 3/4 cup broth and cut up potatoes.
 Salted and peppered inside and out of chicken.
 Threw two bay leaves on top.
 Used soup base to make broth with chicken neck in boiling water.
 Mixed two T softened butter with two T flour and added to pan juices to make gravy."